OCT-FPGA/versal-tutorials/v70-getting-started.md

 ![plot](images/v70-vnc-terminal.png)

-Then go to the Vitis-AI directory.
+Inside the terminal window run the following command to go to the Vitis-AI directory.

 ```cd /docker/Vitis-AI```